Google's sales boom even after culture backlash

 Google has been dealing with serious questions about its culture and diversity, but there's one thing it doesn't don't have to worry about: sales.

 Alphabet, Google's parent company led by co-founder Larry Page, on Thursday announced financial results for the last three months of the year.
 Alphabet tallied $32.32 billion in sales, beating Wall Street estimates of $31.85 billion.
 Excluding taxes and other expenses, profit was $9.70 per share.
 Analysts expected $9.96 per share.
-When factoring in taxes, Google reported a loss of $4.35 per share, indicating the company brought in overseas revenue.
+With taxes factored in, the company reported a loss of $4.35 per share, indicating it brought revenue in from overseas.

 To be clear, Google, the largest and only profitable division of Alphabet, is made up of the company's search and internet businesses, like YouTube and Gmail.
 It makes most of its money on ads, which account for about 85 percent of sales.